Yuwen Yidougui: Late reign and fall of the Yuwen state

 In February 343, Yidougui sent his Chancellor of State Moqian Hun (莫淺渾) to attack Yan.
 Many of Murong Huang's generals wanted to fight him, but Huang ordered them to wait.
 Moqian Hun thought that Huang was afraid to face him, so he did not prepare any defences and instead spent his time drinking and hunting.
 Huang sent Murong Han to attack Hun, who was badly routed.
 Moqian Hun barely escaped with his life while all his troops were captured by Han.
 Later that year, Yidougui arrested Duan Lan, who had been on the run since the Duan state's destruction.
 As tribute to Zhao, Yidougui handed Duan Lan over to Shi Hu along with 10,000 fine horses.

 In 344 (or 345 according to the Book of Wei), Murong Huang set out to conquer the Yuwen tribe once and for all.
 As the Yan soldiers approached his territory, Yidougui sent out his strongest general, the Chief of Nanluo, Yuwen Sheyegan (宇文涉夜干), with many of their best soldiers to fight.
 Sheyegan fought Murong Han head on but a sudden attack by Murong Ba from the flank was enough to overwhelm and kill him.
 His death caused many of the Yuwen soldiers to lose heart and abandon their ranks.
-The Yan forces pressed on and chased after the fleeing Yuwen troops into their capital in Zimengchuan (紫蒙川, northwest of present-day Chaoyang, Liaoning).
+The Yan forces pressed on and chased after the fleeing Yuwen troops into their capital in Zimengchuan (紫蒙川, in present-day Chifeng, Inner Mongolia).
 Yidougui managed to flee the city, running away to the northern desert and later moving to Goguryeo where he would remain for the rest of his life.
 The Yuwen tribe's territory was absorbed into Yan, thus ending the clan's tribal state.